 Standard VAT rate in Romania: 19%

-- Reduced 9% rate applies to food and beverage industry, medical treatments and prosthesis, accommodation etc.
+- A reduced rate of 9% applies to water supply services, food & beverage industry, medical treatments and prosthesis etc.

-- Extra-reduced 5% applies to supplies of social housing under certain conditions and to school books, newspapers, magazines, admission fees to castles, museums, sport events, cinemas, etc.
+- An extra-reduced 5% applies to supplies of social housing under certain conditions and to school books, newspapers, magazines, admission fees to castles, museums, sport events, cinemas, etc.

 Personal Income Tax